adamfowleruk/mljs/planning.md

 ## Upcoming releases

 Targets for 0.7 (May 2013 tidy up edition)
- - IN PROGRESS Widgets: Search widgets, and overarching search page widget UI layer over MLDB in browser, including custom result rendering plugins (search bar, facets, results, paging, sorting)
+ - IN PROGRESS Widgets: Search widgets, and overarching search page widget UI layer over mljs in browser, including custom result rendering plugins (search bar, facets, results, paging, sorting)
   - Sorting widget actions
   - More... all... links in facets
   - DONE BUG: one page too many in results if results are multiple of page size (i.e. 30 gives you 4 pages, not 3)